Learning Outcomes

 The Test for Dishonesty

-The legal test for dishonesty is set out in Ivey v Genting Casinos [2017] UKSC 67.
-The court must:
+The law on dishonesty in fraud was modernised in Ivey v Genting Casinos [2017] UKSC 67.
+The approved test is as follows:

-- Ascertain the defendant’s actual knowledge or belief as to the facts.
+- Ascertain the defendant’s actual knowledge or belief as to the facts (a subjective inquiry).

 Gain and Loss